An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Introduction

-The remaining sections are structured as follows: In Section~\ref{sec:Background}, we introduce some technical preliminaries to better understand the proposed method.
-In Section~\ref{sec:proposed}, we describe the architecture and learning objective of AttentionMixer.
-In Section~\ref{sec:experiment}, we deploy AttentionMixer on a real-world ECP monitoring practice: radiation dose rate monitoring for nuclear power plants, and demonstrate its superiority on trustworthiness.
-Conclusions and future works are discussed in Section~\ref{sec:conclusion}.
+\textbf{Organization.} In Section~\ref{sec:Background}, we introduce technical preliminaries requisite for understanding the proposed method.
+In Section~\ref{sec:proposed}, we elaborate on the architectural components and learning objectives of AttentionMixer.
+In Section~\ref{sec:experiment}, we deploy it in a practical ECP monitoring scenario, i.e., radiation dose rate monitoring around nuclear power plants, verifying its superior trustworthiness through empirical evaluation.
+Conclusion and future work are discussed in Section~\ref{sec:conclusion}.